 “Non-recourse” means that the loan is contingent – like the lawyer’s fees in a typical personal injury case – on a successful outcome of the lawsuit.

 This means that, theoretically, the lawsuit funding company is also taking a risk.
 But these companies don’t make money investing in high risk cases.
 They loan money only in cases where a settlement or a victory at trial is incredibly likely.
 By and large, these loans go to victims where liability for the injury has already been admitted or the facts are such that an admission of liability is a mere formality.

+Here is one more question that is near and dear to our hearts.
 You might ask why your lawyer can't advance the funds to you?
 That would solve everything.
 But that is illegal in many states, including Maryland.